lylst3r/startup/README.md

     - body
 - class: can be used by multiple elements; id: can only be used by one
 - div = division element
+- DOM = document object model; defines the HTML elements as objects, the properties of all HTML elements, the methods access all HTML methods, and the events for all HTML methods
+- hyperlink = a href=url

 ### CSS
 - add to html with style tag or link rel="stylesheet" href=filename